Gel Based Coolant Environmental FAQs

 I / my child / my pet has consumed some of your coolant contents by accident – what do I do?

 Firstly, don’t panic.
-The contents of our coolant are non-toxic and non-hazardous, and the Sodium Polyacrylate is already hydrated with a large proportion of purified water, so does not pose a hazard to choking / blockage.
-Whilst we do not expect it to cause any major problems, we recommend that you drink plentiful amounts of water and monitor for any adverse side effects.
-If any symptoms or problems occur, we advise that you consult with a doctor.
+The contents of our coolant are non-toxic and non-hazardous, and the Sodium Polyacrylate is already hydrated.
+The gel itself is over 99% purified water.
+Whilst problems should not occur, we advise that you drink plentiful amounts of water, and monitor for any adverse side effects.
+If this does happen we advise that you consult with your medical professional.